 - • 1 Large Pineapple

 Step 1: Before peeling the pineapple, wash the skin thoroughly and rinse with clean water.
 You can use both the inner part and the outer skin to get the added flavour.

 P.S: Use the skin only if you are sure of how it was stored or if it's been thoroughly washed.)
 Peel and Dice the fruit - Set aside

 Step 2: Wash the dry leaves of the hibiscus severally with cold water.
 This is because the leaves are often times dirty due to the way they are stored.
 Once you're done washing, place the washed leaves in a large pot and add the water and turn on your burner.

 Step 4: Sieve out the extract into a bowl and leave the drink to cool.
-The boiled leaves in the pot can still be reused till the red color of the zobo totally reduces.
-You’d know when the red color becomes less intense.
+The boiled leaves in the pot can still be reused until the red colour of the zobo totally reduces.
+You’d know when the red colour becomes less intense.

-Step 5: This is supposed to be a health drink so i ensure i use only natural sweeteners and flavors like honey, sugar cane juice, pineapple juice etc. Alternatively if you don’t have the natural juices, you can substitute with Artificial flavors and sweeteners such as Foster clarks flavor, Nutri C, jolly juice e.t.c.
+Step 5: This is supposed to be a health drink so I ensure I use only natural sweeteners and flavours like honey, sugar cane juice, pineapple juice etc. Alternatively, if you don’t have the natural juices, you can substitute with Artificial flavours and sweeteners such as Foster Clark’s flavour, Nutri C, jolly juice e.t.c.

 • It has long been used traditionally as a natural diuretic and in the treatment of several diseases such as Urinary tract infections.
 It Promotes kidney functioning.